T20 World Cup: India's megastars ready to pounce on Pakistan's pretenders in 'The Match' | Sports-Games

 But if one believes in the MSD template of T20 cricket, this format is all about handling the pressure and if 20 is required off 10 balls, Pandya is still a better bet than a greenhorn like Ishan Kishan, who is supposedly in better form.

-Bhuvneshwar Kumar's experience holds him in good stead and he has better variations than Shardul Thakur, who despite a knack of getting wickets, can go for runs.
+Bhuvneshwar Kumar's experience holds him in good stead and he has better variations than Shardul Thakur, who despite a knack for getting wickets, can go for runs.

 If there's an extra spinner Ravichandran Ashwin, with his great game awareness, could be more effective than Rahul Chahar, but the Indian team management can throw in a surprise or two.